-If you’re moving to London it can be daunting to find an area that you want to live in, now I definitely can’t tell you the best areas to live in because everybody’s situation and preferences are different, so there really is no such thing.
+If you’re moving to London it can be daunting to find an area to look for a London flat for rent, Now I definitely can’t tell you the best areas to live in because everybody’s situation and preferences are different, so there really is no such thing.
 But I’ll tell you how to figure out which areas will work for you.

 First off, it’s important to understand how London is divided because Londoners tend to like associate themselves with the area that they live in, it’s part of their identity.
 So we can start with people who live north of the river and people who live south of the river, there’s kind of a joke that people who live south of the river never go north and people who go north never go south and they kind of don’t like the opposite areas, but I definitely don’t know North London as well as South London.

 Then we also have East London and West London, West London is definitely more gentrified than East London, until a few years ago East London wasn’t the safest place to go to but it’s really come into its own now, and it has a lot of diversity it’s also a really good place if you want like really cool, and interesting places to eat and drink and lots of interesting nightlife.
 There’s definitely generally speaking a pretty big difference between the two.